-First responder is among the most in-demand and well-respected professions.
+First responder is among the most in-demand and highly respected professions.
 Lindenwood University offers you the chance to join the ranks of firefighters and paramedics with a pair of bachelor's degree programs.

 When you major in fire and paramedic science, you will complete a minimum of 120 credit hours.
 You will study a general education core, including chemistry, biology, English, math, and history, plus 39 to 48 hours of EMT/paramedic coursework and an area of emphasis.
 The areas of emphasis are the general emphasis, which include an overall study of paramedic science and the fire academy emphasis, which includes paramedic and fire science.